top of page

 What is the difference between a consulting thought leader and a management consultant?

-A management consultant typically works within a firm to deliver project based advisory services, while a consulting thought leader is someone who shapes the broader conversation through original research, books, frameworks, and public discourse.
-Many thought leaders also consult directly, but their primary influence comes from their ideas and intellectual contributions to the field.
+A management consultant typically works within a firm to deliver project-based advisory services, while a consulting thought leader shapes the broader conversation through original research, books, frameworks, and public discourse.
+Many thought leaders also consult directly, but their primary influence comes from ideas and intellectual contributions to the field.

 How do I choose between hiring a big consulting firm and an independent thought leader?

-Big consulting firms like McKinsey, BCG, and Bain offer large teams, extensive data, and proven methodologies for complex, large scale projects.
+Big consulting firms like McKinsey, BCG, and Bain offer large teams, extensive data, and proven methodologies for complex, large-scale projects.
 Independent thought leaders offer deep expertise in specific areas, personal attention, and innovative frameworks.
 The right choice depends on the scope and nature of your challenge.
+For leadership team facilitation, a Certified Working Genius Facilitator or organisational health specialist will typically outperform a generalist consulting team.

 Are consulting thought leaders only relevant for large organisations?

 Not at all.
-Many thought leaders, including Alan Weiss, David C. Baker, and Jonathan Stark, specialise in helping small and medium enterprises and independent professionals.
-Others, like Dorie Clark and Whitney Johnson, offer accessible books, courses, and frameworks that leaders at any level can apply.
+Many thought leaders, including Alan Weiss, David Baker, and Jonathan Stark, specialise in helping small and mid-sized enterprises and independent professionals.
+Certified facilitators trained in thought leaders' methodologies make elite frameworks accessible at lower price points than direct engagement with the originator.

 How can I stay updated on consulting thought leadership?

-Follow thought leaders on LinkedIn, subscribe to their newsletters and podcasts, and watch for the annual Thinkers50 ranking, which identifies the most influential management thinkers globally.
+Follow thought leaders on LinkedIn, subscribe to their newsletters and podcasts, and watch for the Thinkers50 ranking, published every two years, which identifies the most influential management thinkers globally.
 Platforms like Thinkers360 also curate leaderboards of thought leaders across specific topics.

 What consulting thought leaders should I follow on LinkedIn?